UMCarpentries/intro-curriculum-r/paper/paper.md

 encounter errors that they must debug along the way, fostering additional questions about the course content.
-1. We incorporate formative assessments in the form of short practice exercises throughout each lesson so that learners can practice what they have learned an instructors can gauge learner understanding of the material.
+1. We incorporate formative assessments in the form of short practice exercises throughout each lesson so that learners can practice what they have learned and instructors can gauge learner understanding of the material.

 We also incorporate a few additional key components into the curriculum: